hbctraining/spatial_nanocourse/lessons/visum_hd.md

 The Seurat package provides a function `Load10X_Spatial() to easily create a Seurat object from the output of Space Ranger. **We will not have you run this code**, as this can take some time and the spaceranger output files are quite large to share.
 Again, talk about inputs and outputs.

-**Put this code in a dropdown.** "Click here if you would like the R code used to create the Seurat object".
+**Put this code in a dropdown.** "Click here for R code used to create the Seurat object".

 ```r
 # the dropdown will only contain code for one sample